Parent FAQ

 That's great!
 All types of payments are accepted.
 Specific directions for where to mail the check will be provided via email after the donation is made.

-Yes, all donations are tax-deductible.
-Per the IRS, organizations are not required to provide a receipt for gifts of $250 or less.
-The email receipt provided may be used as evidence of the donation.
-For gifts of $250 or more, the booster club is happy to provide the donor with an acknowledgement upon request.
+Donations are tax-deductible when the receiving organization is a qualified 501(c)(3) nonprofit in good standing — most booster clubs are, but check with your organization if you're unsure.
+Per the IRS, organizations are not required to provide a receipt for gifts of $250 or less; the email receipt may be used as evidence of the donation.
+For gifts of $250 or more, ask the booster club for a written acknowledgement.

 The most effective way to support your student is to assist them in compiling an extensive contact list.
 Then, inform those contacts of the exact date and time your student will be reaching out.

-After the kickoff, share your student's campaign on social media to reach even more potential donors.
+After Blitz Night, share your student's campaign on social media to reach even more potential donors.